To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Are Shock Collars Harmful To Your Dog?

-Pro Tip: We suggest NOT using these collars until your dog understands basic commands like sit and stay.
-That way you know that your dog is able to understand what you’re asking her to do and can associate the shock with the negative behavior.
+We suggest NOT using these collars until your dog understands basic commands like sit and stay.
+That way, you know your dog understands what you’re asking them to do and can associate the correction with the negative behavior.

 Tips To Avoid Potential Shock Collar Irritation